 - It provides proof in cases where insurance is involved.

-- In the case of thefts, it protects the complainant from liabilities that could arise from the misuse of their property that was stolen.
+- In the case of thefts, it protects the complainant from liabilities that could arise from the misuse of the stolen property.

 How can you lodge an FIR at a police station?

 An FIR must be registered as soon as possible after the offence.
-This will usually be registered by a Sub-inspector or the senior most police officer in the police station.
-To lodge an FIR the complaint may be made orally or in writing.
-In the case of oral complaints, the policeman will write down the relevant details in the prescribed format, read it out to the complainant and get it signed by them.
+A Sub-inspector or a senior police officer will usually file the FIR at the police station.
+One can report the offence orally or write it down to file an FIR.
+In the case of oral complaints, the policeman will write down the relevant details in the prescribed format, read it to the complainant and get it signed by them.

 Written complaints are attached to the FIR.
-When filing an FIR, it is important to report all the aspects of the offence correctly.
-This is because only one FIR can be filed per case.
+When filing an FIR, it is essential to report all the aspects of the offence correctly, as only one FIR can be filed per case.
 Thus, there can be only one version of the offence recorded.

 According to the Karnataka Police Manual, an FIR can be filed before the authenticity of the complaint or any medical reports is filed.
 Once the FIR is filed, it cannot be cancelled or withdrawn by the Station House Officer (SHO) under any circumstance.